Delft Blue Pottery; The 10 Most Asked Questions & Answers

 There were three reasons why most Delft Blue pottery was white and blue.

-1. Delft Blue was an alternative for Chinese porcelain, and Chinese porcelain was also white and blue.
+- Delft Blue was an alternative to Chinese porcelain, and Chinese porcelain was also white and blue.

 The white color of Delft Blue is due to the tin glaze used to coat the pottery.
 The earthenware was dipped into a bath of tin glaze containing lead, tin oxide, sand, soda, and salt before being fired in a kiln at 800 – 1000 oC.
 Once fired, tin oxide is white, shiny, and opaque; the well-known glossy white background of Delft Blue pottery appears.